 Coconut Oil Health Benefits

-Though over 90% of coconut oil is saturated fat, it can help lower bad cholesterol level in the body.
+Though over 90% of coconut oil is saturated fat, it can help lower bad cholesterol levels in the body.
 The trick here is consuming it in limited amounts.

 Additionally, the MCTs found in coconut oil can be converted into an energy source quickly going through fewer processes in the body than other fats.